-However, while most consumers responsibly carry an ARM, there have been situations where the ARM did not make financial sense, and as a result, the loan earned a tarnished reputation.
-News of negative amortization loans and optional payment plans overshadowed the true function of the ARM which involves neither.
+However, while most consumers responsibly carry an ARM, there have been situations where the ARM didn’t make financial sense, and as a result, the loan earned a tarnished reputation.
+ARMs no longer involve the interest-only loans and optional payment plans that have distracted from the true nature of the loan option.

 The truth is, many consumers have benefitted from ARMs and prefer to use them as a tool to save money in the short-term while planning for the long-term.
-Current market conditions are once again leaning in favor of adjustable rate mortgages and it’s important to understand their function.
-Here’s information about ARMs, how to interpret the “lingo” and how to decide if it’s right for you.
+As rates rise, the spread between fixed and adjustable rates widens.
+For this reason, it can make a lot of sense to take an ARM as rates go up.
+Here’s information about ARMs, how to interpret the lingo and how to decide if it’s right for you.

-To comprehend the functionality of ARMs, there are a few terms you should understand when talking to your mortgage banker to determine if this loan program is a good match for your financial situation:
+To comprehend the functionality of ARMs, there are a few terms to understand when talking to your mortgage banker to determine if this loan program is a good match for your financial situation:

-You should also be able to recognize these terms in their numerical form, as this is the way in which your lender will illustrate the type of ARM you qualify for.
+It would also help to be familiar with these terms in their numerical form, as this is the way in which your lender will illustrate the type of ARM you qualify for.

 5/1: The five represents the amount of years the interest rate is fixed.
 The one indicates that the interest rate will adjust yearly after the fixed period.

 2/2/5: (Note: Caps can be different depending on the term of the loan.
 For example, you may find that a 7-year ARM has a 5/2/5 cap structure).
-But for this example, the first two means that the most a rate can change is two percent the year after the fixed period expires.
-The second two means that the rate can change two percent every year thereafter, and the five means the maximum percentage that can be added to the initial rate for the lifetime of the loan.
+But for this example, the first two means that the most a rate can change is 2% the year after the fixed period expires.
+The second two means that the rate can change 2% every year thereafter, and the five means the maximum percentage that can be added to the initial rate for the lifetime of the loan.

 For example, the maximum rate and payment you would experience for a $200,000 5/1 loan (2/2/5) at 3.99% would be: